9 Steps to Make Your Firm Mattress Softer

 - The softest mattresses we have to offer.

-- These mattresses feature a cushioned top layer for an extra touch of comfort.
+- Feature a cushioned top layer for an extra touch of comfort.

-- Mattress toppers sit on top of your mattress and can make your sleeping experience more comfortable.
+- Sit on top of your mattress and can make your sleeping experience more comfortable.

 What happens if your mattress is too hard?

 If your mattress is too hard then it might not be very comfortable for you and could be causing back and joint pains.
 It could also be affecting your posture if you don't think your spine is being properly supported.
 Overall, you might not be getting a good night's sleep which could be impacting your day to day life.

 How do I know if my mattress is too firm?